Integrable mappings for noncommuting objects: Conclusion

-It is interesting that the scheme of our calculations is similar to the computer program algorithm--there are many identical operations with possibility to interrupt them at arbitrary step.
-Obviously, in this scheme is coded the structure of the group of integrable mappings, more exactly one of the possible connections between the integrable system by itself and its symmetry equation.
-If it will be possible to translate it on the group--theoretical language, then we will be near to understand the integrable substitutions role and near to the classification theorem for them.
+It is interesting that the technique we used to derive the hierarchies of integrable systems to a certain extent resembles a computer algorithm -- there are many identical operations that can be interrupted at an arbitrary step.
+The structure of the group of integrable mappings, more precisely of the connection between an integrable system and its symmetry equations, is encrypted in this ``algorithm''.
+Its translation into the group-theoretic language would bring us closer to understanding the role of integrable mappings in the theory of integrable systems.

-It is well known that quantum integrable systems are closely connected with so--called "quantum" algebras \cite{16}.
-Moreover this object of mathematics in essential part was discovered and developed under the investigations of the integrable systems in quantum region.
+It is well known that there is a close relation between quantum integrable systems and quantum algebras (see, e.g., \cite{16, 16_1}).
+Therefore, it would be interesting to find the connection between the approach of this paper and the well developed formalism of quantum algebras.

-So it arise more wide, deep and interesting problem--to find the connection between the approach of this paper and sufficiently developed formalism of quantum algebras.
-The equations for Heisenberg operators, as it was mentioned in the introduction, are only one of the possible representations of the quantum picture.
-We hope that further investigations will find some bridge connecting quantum integrable mappings of the present paper with quantum algebras of the traditional approach.
-But now we are not ready and able to go so far and hope to return to this problem in the future publications.